The Stump Ranch

 Four Generations

 I'm proud to say I'm a family first kind of guy, that doesn't mean I think I'm a perfect human being, far from it.
-But tracking down the family stories, written and oral really turns into more detective work than one can imagine and a lot more time than you'd think.
+Tracking down the family stories, written and oral really turns into more detective work than one can imagine and a lot more time than you'd think.

 I've had hundreds of photos and written history passed down to me from my great-grandmother, Mabel Boyd Royal-Steen, grandfather Howard Royal, and father Phil Royal.
 The question becomes- how to make the best use of them.
-The information is so rich in historical content and context in terms of up-river Skagit County, I didn't want it to collect dust in the attic.
+The information is so rich in historical content and context in terms of up-river Skagit County, I didn't want it all to collect dust in the attic.
 In our direct line alone, I am proud to say; we are on our 7th generation in Skagit County with my grandniece, born Kiara, May 2001 and her sister Tiana in 2003.

 Mabel with Dianna

-Mabel Boyd Royal-Steen with great granddaughter Dianna Royal 1961
+Mabel Boyd Royal-Steen with great granddaughter Dianna Royal 1961.

 My second goal was to build a family website, telling the stories of the Boyd and Savage families; hopefully attracting more descendants of these families into finding the site and contacting me.
 I also want to show a little history of Birdsview from a family perspective.